webplatformco/project-class-partials/README.md

 }
 ```

-When each mixin calls `super.init()`, the intent is to initialize its own state on the parent instance, not to also initialize behavior by the other mixin (which may be called at a different point in time).
+When each mixin calls `super.init()`, the intent is to initialize its own state on the parent instance, not to also initialize behavior by any other mixin which happens to define the same method.

-Admittedly, for this particular example, since `init()` is not really public API, the problem can be circumvented by making it private or using a Symbol.
+Admittedly, for this particular example, since `init()` is not really public API, the problem can be circumvented by making it private or using a `Symbol`.
 However, there are other cases where the method _is_ part of the public API, so this is not a workable solution.

 Worse yet, with the inheritance chain model, what happens with each `super.init()` call is subject to the order of inclusion, which is not always meaningful.

-### 5. How is the mixin's state exposed?
+### 5. Can the partial's state be accessed from the implementing class?

 Just like with inheritance it is often desirable to access the parent state via `super`,
 the same need exists for mixins.